How to Collect Damages for Your Injuries

 A party who suffers personal injuries in an accident caused by the fault of another could expect to collect monies for past and future medical care and treatment, past and future loss of income, damages related to permanent disabilities, loss of life’s activities and where appropriate, a separate claim could result for loss of consortium for the spouse.

-After being in an ATV accident, you should speak with an attorney at our office, toll free 888-244-5480.
+After being in a Connecticut ATV accident, you should speak with an attorney at our office, toll free 888-244-5480.
 Since we are familiar with these types of claims, at the earliest possible moment to assist you in developing your case.
 As personal injury attorneys we can explore various theories of liability which may involve multiple parties.
 Additionally, speaking with an experienced accident lawyer can help you to maximize the value of your case which could result in your getting more money for your case